rally-carlos/notes/stackedit/Project Plans/CI CD.md

 ## Problem

-We want dev teams to do CI/CD with the GitOps, but we do not
+We want dev teams to do CI/CD with the GitOps.
+We should adopt such practices and workflows prior to prescribing them to other teams

 ## Requirements

 - Conventional commits
     - Automate changelogs
     - Automate release on merge (version can be determine by commits, i.e. fix vs docs)
-- Bulldozer to merge CI created
+- Bulldozer to merge CI created PRs
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5ODgyMTE3NF19
+eyJoaXN0b3J5IjpbMjUzMjc1OTk3XX0=
 -->